Ex-Microsoft manager plans to create first U.S. marijuana brand

 Washington state and Colorado became the first two U.S. states to legalize recreational marijuana when voters approved legalization in November.

-Shively laid out his plans, along with his vision for a future in which marijuana will be imported from Mexico, at a Thursday news conference in downtown Seattle.
+Shively is planning to lay out his plans, along with his vision for a future in which marijuana will be legally imported from Mexico, at a Thursday news conference in downtown Seattle.

-Joining him was former Mexican President Vicente Fox, a longtime Shively acquaintance who has been an advocate of decriminalizing marijuana.
-Fox said he was there to show his support for Shively's company but has no financial stake in it.

-"What a difference it makes to have Jamen here sitting at my side instead of Chapo Guzman," said Fox, referring to the fact he would rather see Shively selling marijuana legally than the Mexican drug kingpin selling it illegally.
-"This is the story that has begun to be written here."

 The sale of cannabis or marijuana remains illegal in much of the world although countries mainly in Europe and the Americas have decriminalized the possession of small quantities of it.
 A larger number of countries have decriminalized or legalized cannabis for medical use.